-Arboriculture is the art, science, technology, and business of tree care and is practiced by Arborists that are trained to promote tree health, discern tree problems, and take the correct steps to correct these issues.
+Arboriculture is the art, science, technology, and business of tree care and is practiced by Arborists and tree services that are trained to promote tree health, discern tree problems, and take the correct steps to correct these issues.

-This is the number one question we hear as a tree care company "the cost of a Tree Removal Service".
+This is the number one frequently asked questions i hear as an arborist for our tree services company "the cost of a Tree Removal Service".
 It is mostly impossible to price a tree removal or pruning job over the phone or without viewing the tree.
-Every tree and location is different and the cost to remove or prune a tree is based on various factors.
+Every tree and location in Billings is different and the cost to remove or prune a tree is based on various factors.

 Price is based on the size of the tree, the method of removal (whether by crane, bucket or climbing), the location of the tree and its accessibility, and safety factors such as electrical lines nearby or trees that may be over a house.
 We provide estimates free of charge so that we can meet each client and survey the tree(s) location.
 We will provide you with tree health information, hazard assessment, and answer all your questions.

+Another Frequently asked questions we get are Stump removal quotes.
 Price is dependent on size, species, and access.
-Please call us for a free estimate.
+Please call our arborist for a free estimate.

 Pruning during the dormant season may minimize sap and resin flow from cut branches.
 Hardwood trees and shrubs without showy flowers should be pruned in the dormant season to easily visualize the structure of the tree, to maximize wound closure, reduce the chance of spreading disease and to discourage sap flow.
 Trees and shrubs that flower in early spring such as dogwood should be pruned immediately after flowering.
 Trees and shrubs that flower in the summer and fall should be pruned during their dormant season.
 Dead branches can be removed any time of year.
 Contact your arborist for any further tree services questions you may have.